Single Pixel Reconstruction for One-stage Instance Segmentation: Single Pixel Reconstruction Network

-\textbf{Single Pixel Reconstruction:} A shared decoder \cite{chen2018encoder} is followed for each pixel, which starts from a $1\times 1$ pixel, using a series of operations to gradually reconstruct its segmentation mask.
-We first use three consecutive deconvolution layers with no activation to gradually generate its $8\times 8$ instance mask, after which we use the 2 times up-sample and then convolution method twice to construct the final mask.
+\textbf{Single Pixel Reconstruction:} A shared decoder \cite{DBLP:journals/corr/abs-1802-02611} is exploited to realize the accurate mask computation, which uses a series of operations to gradually reconstruct the segmentation masks from individual positive pixels.
+Specifically, we first use three consecutive deconvolution layers with no activation to gradually generate the $8\times 8$ instance mask from a positive pixel, then we use the deonvolution with ReLU activation twice to construct the final mask.
 We also add a nearest interpolation shortcut from the $8\times 8$ mask to the final classification layer.
-Note that at the first three deconvolutions, because each feature map is quite small, we do not use any activation, like \emph{ReLU}.
-Although activation is widely used in normal convolutions, here it may set many neurons to zero, and destroy important information carried in the relatively small feature maps.
-As for the last two convolutions before the final classification layer, we use 2 times up-sample and then convolution operation.
-We stop using deconvolutions because, at this step, we need some spatial relationships between pixels so that better details and edges could be presented.
-Also, another option is a $3\times 3$ deconvolution with stride=2, but the $3\times 3$ deconvolution kernel causes unexpected spatial overlaps and mosaicism which will result in poor segmentation, so we use two consecutive 2 times up-sample and then convolution to recover the instance mask to $32\times 32$ pixels, finally followed by a $1\times 1$ convolution for output.
-To get the final prediction, given a $32\times 32\times 80$ mask map, we sample the highest channel according to the classification branch score to obtain the instance mask.
-In the loss part, we use binary cross-entropy function, and only calculate the on-class mask loss of all 80 classes.
+Note that we do not use any activation like \emph{Relu} after each of the first three deconvolutions because each feature map is quite small, and \emph{Relu} may set many neurons to zero such that the important information contained in the feature maps is destroyed.
+After recovering the $32\times 32$-pixel instance mask, we convolve the mask with $K$ $1\times 1$ kernels and sample the highest channel value at each pixel location from the $32\times 32\times K$ mask map according to the classification branch score to obtain the instance mask.
+In the loss part, we use binary cross-entropy function and only calculate the on-class mask loss of all $K$ classes.